whatsondoc/vmss-jumpbox/README.md

 <b>EXAMPLE:</b>       $ az group deployment create --resource-group h16r-compute --template-file azuredeploy-newvnet.json --parameters azuredeploy-newvnet-ER.parameters.json

 Once the infrastructure has been created, there are a few nested scripts that offer various configuration options.
+You can scp these scripts to your jumpbox/headnode using scp:

+SYNTAX:        $ scp vmss-jumpbox/scripts/* <username>@<public_ip>:/home/<username>

+EXAMPLE:       $ scp vmss-jumpbox/scripts/* useradmin@10.11.12.13:/home/useradmin

+Details of these configuration scripts are as follows:

 <b>1_passwordless-ssh:</b> Allowing all nodes in the environment to communicate with each out without the need for a password